BLEMAB European project: muon imaging technique applied to blast furnaces: Final comments

-In the broad panorama of muon imaging applications proposed worldwide, the European project BLEMAB represents one of the few important cases of application in the industrial field.
+In the broad panorama of muon transmission imaging applications proposed worldwide, the European project BLEMAB represents one of the main cases of application in the industrial field.
 In this project the non-invasive muon transmission radiography technique will be exploited to monitor processes happening inside blast furnaces at the ArcelorMittal site in Bremen (Germany), with the main purpose of providing information about the effects of changing the blast furnace's running parameters on the distribution of materials and densities inside the blast furnace itself.
+In particular the geometric extension of the so called "cohesive zone", the region where the iron rich raw material begins to melt, which is characterized by a lower density with respect to the overburden material, will be studied to allow locating the interface between the two different regions.
+Updated measurements every few days are requested to provide useful information for the steel production process.

-For this project precise software simulations and a dedicated muon detection system suitable for the installation in the inhospitable environments of blast furnaces are under development.
-The apparatus will be installed at a first blast furnace in Bremen in 2022 for a measurement of several months.
-Muon imaging results will be compared with results obtained with an enhanced multi-point vertical probe and standard blast furnace models describing the variations of internal parameters along the height of the structure, in order to validate a new non-invasive survey methodology suitable for monitoring processes inside blast furnaces and improving their steel production efficiency.
+For this project precise software simulations and a dedicated muon tracking system suitable for the installation in the inhospitable environments of blast furnaces are under development.
+A small prototype of the muon tracking module has been assembled to allow a preliminary experimental validation of the project.

+The final apparatus will be installed at a blast furnace in the ArcelorMittal site in Bremen in 2022.
+Muon imaging results will be compared with results obtained with an enhanced multi-point vertical probe and standard blast furnace models describing the variations of internal parameters along the vertical coordinate, in order to validate a new non-invasive survey methodology suitable for monitoring processes inside blast furnaces and improving their steel production efficiency.

 \acknowledgments This project has received funding from the European Union's Research Funds for Coal and Steel 2019 Programme under grant agreement No 899263